 not well understood by our police.

-The thin Blue line is very protective of itself and has often
+The alleged Thin Blue line is very protective of itself

 - The booking area in the rear of the main police station